-

 Haleyville City Council

-The next meeting of the Haleyville City Council will be Monday, July 16, at 5:30 p.m.
+The next scheduled meeting of the Haleyville City Council will be on Monday, September 17, at 5:30 p.m. at the Haleyville City Hall.

 -